susanBuck/notes/05_Laravel/04_Composer_Packages.md

 + The [xi-randomstring](https://packagist.org/packages/xi/randomstring) package has a class called `RandomStringGenerator` (<a href='https://github.com/xi-project/xi-randomstring/blob/master/library/Xi/RandomString/RandomStringGenerator.php'>RandomStringGenerator.php</a>).
 + The [LoremIpsum](https://packagist.org/packages/badcow/lorem-ipsum) package has a class called `Generator` (<a href='https://github.com/samuelwilliams/LoremIpsum/blob/master/lib/Badcow/LoremIpsum/Generator.php'>Generator.php</a>).

-Looking at a package's classes can help you better get insight into how to use that package, especially if their documentation is sparse.
+Looking at a package's class(es) can help you better get insight into how to use that package, especially if the documentation is sparse.

-For example, the package provides absolutely no documentation in its [README.md file](https://github.com/xi-project/xi-randomstring).
+For example, the *xi-randomstring* package provides absolutely no documentation in its [README.md file](https://github.com/xi-project/xi-randomstring).
 Not super helpful.

 However, if we dig into it's contents and examine the `RandomStringGenerator` class ([RandomStringGenerator.php](https://github.com/xi-project/xi-randomstring/blob/master/library/Xi/RandomString/RandomStringGenerator.php)), we can gleam insight into how to use this package because it's a relatively simple class: